Artwork Projects

 Random Orbit

 In 2019, I was commissioned by Bromsgrove Arts Consortium and Beatfreaks Collective to illustrate one of the provocations resulting from the 'Tell Me What You Want' Project.
 The project's aim was to discover why people in Bromsgrove (who would like to be) were not more involved in the creative and cultural life of the town.
 After a survey, workshops and having collated and presented the data, a celebration event was planned to coincide with Bromsgrove's annual Christmas 'Light Switch-on' Event in November.
 Along with three other artists I presented my piece 'Random Orbit' to the public.
-It was my first large scale interactive artwork.
-The brief was to interprete one of four provocations generated by the survey and given by people as reasons for a lack of participation.
+It was my first large scale interactive artwork.The brief was to interpret one of four provocations generated by the survey and given by people as reasons for a lack of participation.

-I chose 'I'm not Creative' because I felt that some would feel daunted when faced with a blank sheet of paper.
-In making 'Random Orbit' I aimed to introduce lots of patterns and shapes which could be moved around and repositioned.
-The individual or group could move the pieces until a pleasing result was achieved, to stimulate the creative juices.
-'Random Orbit' is comprised of a large stainless steel board to which moveable magnetic discs decorated with applied enamelled designs can be selectively attached.
-The also brief required that the artwork should be accessible to all and provoke discussion.
-Accessibility was achieved because we are all familiar with fridge magnets.
+I chose 'I'm not Creative' because I felt that some do not take the first steps because they feel daunted when faced with a blank sheet of paper.
+In making 'Random Orbit' I aimed to introduce lots of colourful patterns and shapes which could be moved around and repositioned.
+The individual could make their own design, or a group could discuss the positioning of the pieces until a pleasing result was achieved, in order to stimulate the creative juices. '

 'Close Affinity'